DIARY-Political and General News Events from Sept. 4

 HONDURAS - 198th anniversary of Independence.
 NICARAGUA - 198th anniversary of Independence.

-- - - - - - - - - MONDAY, SEPTEMBER 16 ** LONDON - Britain's anti-Brexit Liberal Democrat party host their annual conference in the seaside town of Bournemouth.
-ANKARA - Turkish President Tayyip Erdogan hosts a summit with the leaders of Russia and Iran.
+- - - - - - - - - MONDAY, SEPTEMBER 16 ANKARA - Turkish President Tayyip Erdogan hosts a summit with the leaders of Russia and Iran.
 VIENNA - 63rd IAEA General Conference (to Sept.
 20).

 DUBLIN – Irish Minister of Finance Paschal Donohoe to address an event on "Brexit, the Irish Economy and the Future of European Fintech" at Dublin City University's (DCU) Brexit Institute. - 1100 GMT.
 BANGKOK - ASEAN Senior Officials' Meeting (SOM) (to Sept.
 19).
 BRUSSELS - General Affairs Council meeting - - - - - - - - - TUESDAY, SEPTEMBER 17 ISRAEL - Israeli Knesset election.